Alain94W/XYZFreeCart/README.md

 <li>NYLON</li>
 <li>ASA</li>

-The are 4 buttons used to select the menu, change settings and reset the lenght:
+The are 4 buttons used to select the menu, change settings and reset the length:

 * SEL : Choose menu (Bed, Head, Colo, Mat, Fil)
 * UP/DOWN : to increase and decease the values or change items
 * RESET : press less than 3sec => Save settings in the FLASH, Press >3s, reset the spool len and change the serial number.

-If you have an unknow filament error on the printer, just press 4sec the Reset button, this will change the serial number.
+If you have an unknown filament error on the printer, just press 4sec the Reset button, this will change the serial number.
-Every changes made uin the menu should be immediatly visible in the cart INFO menu of the printer.
+Every changes made in the menu should be immediately visible in the cart INFO menu of the printer.
 Do not reset or change the settings while the printer is printing as it may fail your printing job.